Mythimna separata

 Mythimna separata, the northern armyworm, oriental armyworm or rice ear-cutting caterpillar, is a moth of the family Noctuidae.
 It is found in China, Japan, South-east Asia, India, eastern Australia, New Zealand, and some Pacific islands.
 It is one of the major pests of maize in Asia.
 The species was first described by Francis Walker in 1865.

 Etymology

-They term "armyworm" is used because of their habit to spread out in a line across a lawn or pasture, and slowly "march" forward, consuming the foliage they encounter.
+The term "armyworm" is used because of their habit to spread out in a line across a lawn or pasture, and slowly "march" forward, consuming the foliage they encounter.

 Description

 The wingspan is 35–50 mm.
 Males lack paired tufts on the basal segment of the abdomen below.
 The forewings are greyish yellow with a dark-grey or reddish-yellow tinge.
 The round and reniform spots are light or yellowish with indistinct edges, whereas reniform spot with white point at lower margin.
 External wing margin blackened obliquely from top backward, with dark stroke and with a row of dark points.
 Hindwings are grey, with dark external margin.
 Antennae thread like.
 Eggs are spherical and milky white with a thinly reticulate surface.
 Larvae usually have six instars, rarely seven.
 It reaching 40 mm in length at its last instar.
 Larva has two wide black-brown and one intermediate light dorsal stripe, with black-brown lateral stripe along spiracle line. spiracles brown with black rim.
 Pupae are yellowish brown and shiny.